LimZiJia/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-A housekeeper's booking list may be empty.
+Every housekeeper has a booking list.
+This list may be empty.

 ###### Adding booking date: `booking housekeeper add`